Philanthropies pledge $500 million to address 'crisis in local news'

 "We realized even if we just doubled what we were doing for journalism and media, it would not be enough," Palfrey says.
 He expects his foundation will ultimately contribute at least $175 million toward the Press Forward initiative over the five years.

-Other major participants include the Ford Foundation, Knight Foundation, the William and Flora Hewlett Foundation and the Carnegie Corporation of New York.
+Other major participants include the Ford Foundation, Knight Foundation, the William and Flora Hewlett Foundation and the Carnegie Corporation of New York, as well as groups with more localized focus or specific interests.
+(Some of the other philanthropies are also financial supporters of NPR.)
 Groups will either direct money through a centralized fund or issue grants independently.

 "As some things go away, other things are cropping up," Palfrey says.
 "We feel that we can both support very strong existing organizations and efforts and we can help feed the next generation of sustainable news organizations."
 First grants are to be awarded later this year.